 The AzAHP Workforce Development Alliance (AWFDA) is comprised of all the AHCCCS Complete Care (ACC) & Regional Behavioral Health Authority (RBHA) plans in Arizona.
-The Alliance serves as a single point of contact for the shared provider network that includes Arizona Complete Health, Banner University Health Plans, Care 1st, Magellan Complete Care, Mercy Care, Health Choice Arizona, and United Healthcare Community Plan.
+The Alliance serves as a single point of contact for the shared provider network that includes Arizona Complete Health, Banner University Health Plans, Care 1st, Molina Healthcare, Mercy Care, Health Choice Arizona, and United Healthcare Community Plan.

 We are dedicated to working with Relias, the Arizona Health Care Cost Containment System (AHCCCS), and health care providers, members, and communities to drive long-lasting and effective changes in workforce development and outcomes.

 To achieve this vision, we are collaboratively assisting health care providers with a transition from a prescriptive and compliance-based system to a more autonomous, integrated, and competency-based system.

 To evaluate, monitor, and support the development of the capability, capacity, connectivity, culture, and commitment of our provider workforce.